 Selective Class & Selective Streams at KMHS

-Students commence their learning in the Stage 4 Biosciences selective class and undertake all of their classes as a single cohort.
+Students commence their learning in the Stage 4 Selective Class and undertake all of their classes as a single cohort.
 Although all students in NSW have to complete a mandatory curriculum, students in the selective class are generally able to progress through the curriculum at a faster rate and therefore can engage in enrichment activities, lateral approaches to topics being studied and acceleration as best meets their needs.
-Students in the bioscience selective class are accelerated in Science and commence Year 11 studies in Biology or Earth and Environmental Science in Year 10.
-Students complete Year 10 with a Preliminary Record of Achievement in this subject and can choose to continue their study in this area or exit the course at this time.

 Stage 5 Academic Streaming